 HISS reports are sent from HIS for all specimens using a local RBPST rule.

-HISS reports are not sent from BBS as this functionality is not yet present in Telepath.
+HISS reports are not sent from BBS as this functionality is not yet configured in our Telepath.

 These reports (except BBS) are viewable in CPD under ORDVIEW and CHECKRES.
-BBS reports can only be viewed in PATHVIEW.
+BBS reports can only be viewed in PATHVIEW or ICE.

 If all of the following data is supplied in the HISS report message, there must be a combination of at least 4 successful matches in order for the patient details to be valid – if not they will be marked as errors and not filed to CPD.
 CPD do not try to match on address or sex.